WebberZone/knowledgebase/readme.txt

 3. Knowledgebase Category view in the WordPress Admin

-== Upgrade Notice ==

-= 1.2.0 =
-* Bug fixes; Shortcode for search form and more;
-Check out the changelog for detailed information

 == Changelog ==

 = 1.2.0 =

+* Features:
-* New: Shortcode to display the KB search form
+	* Shortcode to display the KB search form

+* Enhancements:
-* Modified: Merged archive stylesheet with the main stylesheet
+	* Merged archive stylesheet with the main stylesheet
-* Modified: Hide the first level header when displaying archives
+	* Hide the first level header when displaying archives

+* Bug fixes:
-* Fixed: Undefined index notice on Search results pages outside of the knowledgebase
+	* Undefined index notice on Search results pages outside of the knowledgebase

 = 1.1.0 - 29 June 2015 =
+* Features:
-* New: Network activate now works on multisite
+	* Network activate now works on multisite
-* New: Main archive displays the Knowledgebase.
+	* Main archive displays the Knowledgebase.
 You can override the default template by adding a file `archive-wz_knowledgebase.php` in your theme folder
-* New: Category archive displays the knowledgebase for the specific category.
+	* Category archive displays the knowledgebase for the specific category.
 You can override the default template by adding a file `taxonomy-wzkb_category.php` in your theme folder
-* New: Major rewrite of knowledgebase HTML markup and default styles.
+	* Major rewrite of knowledgebase HTML markup and default styles.
 If you're using your own custom styles, then you will need to remove

+* Enhancements:
-* Modified: Custom post type slug changed to `knowledgebase` from `wzkb`
+	* Custom post type slug changed to `knowledgebase` from `wzkb`
-* Modified: Custom post type archives and category archives changed to `kb-articles`.
+	* Custom post type archives and category archives changed to `kb-articles`.
 Tag archives changed to `kb-tags`
-* Modified: Duplicate code cleanup
+	* Duplicate code cleanup

+* Bug fixes:
-* Fixed: If term has no children terms, then directly display the articles under it
+	* If term has no children terms, then directly display the articles under it

 = 1.0.0 - 17 May 2015 =
 * Initial release

+== Upgrade Notice ==

+= 1.2.0 =
+* Bug fixes; Shortcode for search form and more;
+Check out the changelog for detailed information